Question: Can I perform shallow sequencing to assess the quality of Single Cell 3' Gene Expression libraries?

 However, the "Estimated Number of Cells" and "Fraction Reads in Cells" may not be accurate at low sequencing depths.
 The sequencing depth needed for accurate cell calling is highly variable and depends on the complexity of the sample.

 When working with PBMC samples we have found that as few as 500 read pairs per cell can be sufficient for cell calling, as described in our Technical Note.
-In some cases, cell calling is reasonably accurate even at lower depths than 500 read pairs per cell, as outlined in this Illumina Technical Note.

 However, when working with cells with higher RNA content (eg. cell lines), more complex or heterogeneous tissue types (eg. dissociated tumor cells), or cells with lower viability and poorer sample quality, we have found that you may need more than 10,000 read pairs per cell for accurate cell calling.